angular/angular/aio/content/guide/form-validation.md

 </code-tabs>

-The `<input>` element HTML is almost the same.
-There are noteworthy differences:
+The `<input>` element HTML is similar to the original but much else has changed.

 * The hard-code error message `<divs>` are gone.

-* There's a new attribute, `forbiddenName`, that is actually a custom validation directive.
+* There's a new attribute, `forbiddenName` that matches the selector for a custom validation directive.
-It invalidates the control if the user enters "bob" in the name `<input>`([try it](guide/form-validation#live-example)).
+The directive invalidates the control if the user enters "bob" in the name `<input>`([try it](guide/form-validation#live-example)).
-See the [custom validation](guide/form-validation#custom-validation) section later in this page for more information on custom validation directives.
+See the [custom validation](#custom-validation) section later in this page for more information on custom validation directives.

-* The `#name` template variable is gone because the app no longer refers to the Angular control for this element.
+* The `#name` template variable is gone because the template no longer needs to refer to the internal Angular control for this element.

 * Binding to the new `formErrors.name` property is sufficient to display all name validation error messages.

 {@a component-class}

 ### Component class

-The original component code for Template 1 stayed the same; however, Template 2 requires some changes in the component.
-This section covers the code necessary in Template 2's component class to acquire the Angular form control and compose error messages.
+This section covers the changes to the component class that are necessary to acquire the Angular form control and compose error messages.

 The first step is to acquire the form control that Angular created from the template by querying for it.

+You'll find a
-Look back at the top of the component template at the `#heroForm` template variable in the `<form>` element:
+`#heroForm` template variable in the `<form>` element at the top of the new component template:

 <code-example path="form-validation/src/app/template/hero-form-template1.component.html" region="form-tag" title="template/hero-form-template1.component.html (form tag)" linenums="false">

 </code-example>

 The `heroForm` variable is a reference to the control model that Angular derived from the template.
 Tell Angular to inject that model into the component class's `currentForm` property using a `@ViewChild` query: